IBM/ce-cns/documentation/logging.md

 #### Step 3: Refresh your browser with your Code Engine project.

-When the `IBM Cloud Log Analysis` is ready and you select `Actions -> Add logging` again, following dialog will appear.
+When the `IBM Cloud Log Analysis` is ready and you select `Actions -> Add logging` again, the following dialog will appear.
 In this dialog you select your just created `IBM Cloud Log Analysis` service instance with the name `IBMCloudLogging-Code-Engine`.

 ![](images/cns-ce-logging-06.png)